typescript-eslint/typescript-eslint/packages/typescript-eslint-parser/README.md

 The follow ESLint plugins have issues when used with this parser:
  - eslint-plugin-react [#213](https://github.com/eslint/typescript-eslint-parser/issues/213)
+ - eslint-plugin-import
+    - prefer-default-export - Will fail exports inside of Namespaces or Modules

 The following TypeScript syntax will cause rules to fail or ESLint v3 to crash:
  - Empty body functions